Practice will remain closed for Thanksgiving 23 & 24 November, Christmas December 25th, and New Year January 1st.

 Restore Your Dental Health

 Are you dealing with tooth pain causing you to lose sleep?
-Call Smiles of Northlake to schedule your root canal treatment.
+Smiles of Northlake to schedule your root canal treatment.

 Other Services